bentlema/puppet-tutorial-pe/tutorial/vbox/12-Git-Basics.md

 in your local clone of a repo.
 This ensures you're pulling down any changes other folks have made, and will potentially avoid merge conflicts in the future.

-When you do a *git pull** Git will pull down changes to the current branch, and bring your branch up-to-date with the remote.
+When you do a **git pull** Git will pull down changes to the current branch, and bring your branch up-to-date with the remote.
+It will do this by mergeing in those changes automatically for you.
+It is possible if you've changed the same file as someone else, you could get a merge conflict, and have to resolve that conflict, and then manually add and commit the changes.

 Git can also be configured to fetch all changes in other branches as well.
 Depending on the version of Git your using, this behavior may differ, so just to be safe, it's also good to *git pull* after switching to a different branch.

 ---